telerik/ajax-docs/controls/tabstrip/what's-new.md

 ---
 title: What's New
-page_title: What's New | UI for ASP.NET AJAX Documentation
+page_title: What's New | RadTabStrip for ASP.NET AJAX Documentation
 description: What's New
 slug: tabstrip/what's-new
 tags: what's,new